srsran/srsRAN_Project_docs/docs/source/tutorials/source/k8s/source/index.rst

 1. Deploy a Kubernetes cluster
 ==============================

-For the installation of Kubernetes varies accross distributions and tools to be used for the deployment.
+The installation of Kubernetes varies accross distributions and tools to be used for the deployment.
 Depending on your needs and the environment you are deploying to, you can choose the tool that best fits your needs.
-For this guide, we will be deploying a single node K3s cluster on Ubuntu 24.04.
-K3s is lightweight and easy to set up.
+For this guide, we will be deploying a single node K3s cluster on Ubuntu 24.04 server.
+K3s is a lightweight implementation of Kubernetes.
 It is a fully compliant Kubernetes distribution that is easy to install and manage.
 It is designed for resource-constrained environments and edge computing.
 K3s is a great choice for deploying Kubernetes on bare metal servers.